Updated July 11th, 2022

 Struggling with considerable debt can often feel like going to the gym and hiking up a stair climber: no matter how hard you work, there always seems to be more steps to climb.
-However, just like the gym, you have options when it comes to your workout and your debt payment plans.
+Just like the gym, you have options when it comes to your workout.
+Managing your debt is no different.
 Some people sign up for a debt repayment plan while others choose to consolidate their debts into a new loan.
 Consumers in debt have also opted to negotiate their debts down through a process known as debt settlement.
 So how do you know if debt settlement is the best choice for you?
 While there is never a one-size-fits-all solution, debt settlement may be right for you if…

 …You Have Significant, Unsecured Debts

-As a rule of thumb, the average debt settlement customer has around six debts totaling $30,000 (Center for Responsible Lending).
+As a rule of thumb, the average debt settlement customer has debts totaling around $27,000 (InCharge).
 Common examples of unsecured debts include auto repossessions, cell phone/utility bills from previous providers, private student loan debt, credit card debts, medical bills, and unsecured personal loans.
-Secure debts, such as car and mortgage loans, do not qualify for debt settlement
+Secured debts, such as car and mortgage loans, do not qualify for debt settlement.

 …You Can’t Repay the Full Amount You Owe

 If you’re experiencing difficulty in paying back what you owe, or extenuating circumstances are preventing you from keeping up with full payments, debt settlement may be a good option for you.
 Once negotiations are complete and you’ve paid your settlement, you are debt-free faster and at a lower cost than if you eliminated your debts through a typical repayment schedule.